lmintmate/Hedera-icons/faq.md

 #### Missing icons

+##### Missing symbolic icons

+There is an experimental config script included that will create fake symboic icons to workaround this issue.

+This works only if the GTK3 theme doesn't modify the icon design!

+##### Inherit other themnes

 Since the icon theme is not yet complete you might need to let it inherit some desktop specifc themes.

 generally the Tango icon theme is recommended due its similiar icon style and some missing device/weather & mail icons.